tagua-vm/tagua-vm/README.md

 ### Safety first

-The legend says that PHP powers more than 80% of the Web application.
+The legend says that PHP powers more than 80% of the Web applications.
 The two biggest websites in terms of traffic, namely [Wikipedia](https://wikipedia.org/) and [Facebook](https://facebook.com/), are written in PHP.
 Thus, this is extremely important to have a safe VM to run